erinosb/CSU-2026FA-DSCI-510_LINUX_as_a_computational_platform/README.md

 ## Other Accommodations

 This class is aimed at graduate students beyond their first year of coursework.
 As such, I realize students are engaged with research and exams.
-This class is designed to be sufficiently flexible to acommodate a reasonable number of absences and other time committments.
+This class is designed to be sufficiently flexible to accommodate a reasonable number of absences and other time commitments.
 However, please be aware that you also have other options, such as auditing the class.

-To audit the class, you do 1) come to class as you like, 2) do the activites a your like, 3) participate as you like.
-Auditors do NOT enroll, receive credit, receive a final grade, turn in assignments, receive feedback on assignments.
-Please communicate with me quickly if this is an attractive option for you as the withdraw date for this class is the first week.
+To audit the class, you do 1) come to class as you like, 2) do the activities as you like, 3) participate as you like.
+Auditors do NOT enroll, receive credit, receive a final grade, turn in assignments, or receive feedback on assignments.
+Please let me know quickly if this is an attractive option for you, as the withdrawal date for this class is the first week.

 ## Privacy/Posting Policy